Having no homework (except for a couple of worksheets) may be what your child is looking forward to this June holiday.

-The holiday period is a good time to explore interests your child might have.
-Holiday workshops offer your child a chance to try out something he or she has been interested in without requiring a long term commitment.
+The holiday period is a good time for your child to explore some non-academic interests.
+Holiday workshops offer your child a chance to try out something he or she has been interested in without requiring a long-term commitment.
 Don’t hesitate to choose something a little off the beaten track!
 At this young age, exposing to your child to an array of subject matters can help widen his or her academic horizons in the future.

-If your child loves to act, dance and sing, he or she will love our new captivating programme, DREAM STAGE: A LITTLE PIECE OF ME.
+If your child loves to act, dance and sing, he or she will love our new captivating programme, Dream Stage: Daring Very Daring Pirates.
 The Learning Lab is delighted to collaborate with Singapore’s funniest theatre and events company, Dream Academy, to bring your child this unique and fun-filled drama workshop.

 Helmed by Chief Dim Sum Dolly Selena Tan, the three day-programme is designed specially for children aged 7 to 9 and offers your child an exclusive glimpse into the world of theatre.

-Explore space with our AMAZING WORLD OF SCIENCE - JUNIOR ASTRONAUT programme, hone speaking and presentation skills in COMMUNICATING WITH CONFIDENCE or even let your child try his or her hand at coding during our CODING WORKSHOPS!
-A variety of special programmes await your child this June at The Learning Lab.
+Whether it's learning how act or letting your child try his or her hand at coding during our Coding Workshops, a variety of special programmes await your child this June at The Learning Lab.

 Help Your Child Catch Up On School Work

 How did your child fare in his or her recent semestral or term assesments?
-If he or she is facing certain areas of difficulty with school curriculum at his or her new academic level — don’t panic, there’s still time!
-The June holiday period is an ideal time to work on areas of weakness while reinforcing what he or she has learnt in Semester 1.
+If he or she is facing certain areas of difficulty with school work— don’t panic, there’s still time!
+The June holiday period is an ideal time to work on areas of weakness while revising what he or she has learnt in Semester 1.

 Set Your Child On Track For Semester 2 And Beyond

-As a parent, you are always on the hunt for avenues to improve your child's academic performance or ways you can help him or her maintain good grades.
+As a parent, we know that you are always looking out for ways to improve your child's academic performance or help him or her maintain good grades.

-At The Learning Lab, your child attends more than just a tuition session.
-Besides focusing on exams skills, our core programmes also let your child look forward to the engaging aspect of learning — lessons include components focused on personal enrichment and critical analysis skills to help your child gain a greater understanding and awareness of real world events.
-Nurturing your child's love of learning is of utmost importance to us at TLL.
+At The Learning Lab, your child attends more than just a tuition class.
+Besides focusing on exams skills, our core programmes also engage your child and nurture his or her intellectual curiosity.
+Lessons include components on critical analysis skills to help your child gain a greater insight with regard to the real world content if the TLL syllabus.